zbalkan/zbalkan.github.io/_posts/2024-12-10-security-vs-compliance.md

 Phil Venables’ call for harmonization is an important and valuable contribution to the ongoing dialogue about compliance and cybersecurity.
 However, I believe it’s equally important to recognize the limits of alignment.
 Compliance and cybersecurity address different risks, owned by different stakeholders, with fundamentally different objectives.

 Acknowledging these structural constraints allows us to set realistic goals for harmonization.
-Instead of striving for perfect alignment, we should focus on managing the interplay between compliance and security intelligently, leveraging their strengths to build resilient organizations and stable ecosystems.
+Instead of striving for perfect alignment, we should manage the interplay between compliance and security intelligently, leveraging their strengths to build resilient organizations and stable ecosystems.
 By doing so, we can contribute meaningfully to the shared goal of effective risk management.

 This criticism is provided in an effort to foster discussion.
-I hope my observations deepen the discussion and promote a fair harmonisation strategy.
+I hope my observations expand the debate and promote a fair harmonisation strategy.

 ---

+[^1]: In addition to ecosystem-level risk mitigation, there is another reason for compliance: third-party risk management.
+I plan to write about this in a separate article to keep this discussion brief.

-[^1]: In this article, I use the term **systemic risk** in a broader way than its [primary meaning used in finance](https://en.m.wikipedia.org/wiki/Systemic_risk), which focuses on the collapse of financial systems or markets due to cascading failures.
+[^2]: In this article, I use the term **systemic risk** in a broader way than its [primary meaning used in finance](https://en.m.wikipedia.org/wiki/Systemic_risk), which focuses on the collapse of financial systems or markets due to cascading failures.
 Here, **systemic risk** refers to threats to the stability of any large-scale, interconnected system, like payment networks, energy grids, or even global financial systems.
 This broader view highlights common traits of systemic risks: they’re interconnected, they can have far-reaching impacts, and managing them requires collaboration between regulators, supervisors, and organizations.
 By looking at systemic risk this way, we can better understand how compliance frameworks work to keep entire systems stable, whether we’re talking about critical infrastructure or global networks.

-[^2]:  I would like to note that due to the interdependent nature of the real world, the network of entities has some nodes that are more significant than others in the scale of the cascading failure probability.
+[^3]: It is crucial to acknowledge that, given the interdependent nature of the real world, certain nodes within the network of entities are undeniably more significant than others when it comes to the probability of cascading failure.
 Of course, the statement that "EMV Co focuses on systemic payment system integrity, not whether a company survives a ransomware attack" does not apply to those critical nodes of the interdependency network.
+For the critical ones, the regulators and supervisors care more, but it does not mean sharing responsibilities; it is the entity that is accountable for the risks.

-[^3]: For a better understanding of systemic risk and idiosyncratic risks, I suggest [the short reading from Systemic Risk Centre](https://www.systemicrisk.ac.uk/systemic-risk).
+[^4]: For a better understanding of systemic risk and idiosyncratic risks, I suggest [the short reading from Systemic Risk Centre](https://www.systemicrisk.ac.uk/systemic-risk).

-[^4]: A cyber incident on critical nodes can cascade aggregated failures and very well fits into the definition of systemix risk.
+[^5]: A cyber incident on critical nodes can cascade aggregated failures and fits into the definition of systemic risk.
 According to a relatively [recent scenario](https://www.lloyds.com/about-lloyds/media-centre/press-releases/lloyds-systemic-risk-scenario-reveals-global-economy-exposed-to-3.5trn-from-major-cyber-attack), the stakes are high.
-Cyber risks are in the radar of the EU institutions.
-The European Systemic Risk Board regular meetings always has [an honorable mention](https://www.esrb.europa.eu/news/pr/date/2024/html/esrb.pr241205~6f54b13a54.en.html) for systemic cyber risks.
+Cyber risks are on the radar of the EU institutions.
+The European Systemic Risk Board's regular meetings always have [an honourable mention](https://www.esrb.europa.eu/news/pr/date/2024/html/esrb.pr241205~6f54b13a54.en.html) of systemic cyber risks.